-Here is a simple analysis we did for one of our projects that demonstrates the point that adding a cloud data lake to your cloud data warehouse can keep your costs lower than a data warehouse alone, even as it brings other benefits
+What follows is a simple analysis we did for one of our projects that demonstrates how adding a cloud data lake to your cloud data warehouse can keep your costs lower than a data warehouse alone, even as it brings other benefits.

 Our simple data platform example looked like this:

-The components that will contribute to the overall cost of this simple but quite typical data platform solution running in Azure are the following:
+The components contributing to the overall cost of this simple, but quite typical, data platform solution running in Azure are the following:

 - Storing data on Azure Blob Storage